Can You Deduct 401k Contributions From Your Taxes?

 Limits on tax advantages

 You should also realize that the tax advantages provided by a 401(k) account do have limits.
 There is a limit to how much of your income you are allowed to contribute.
-The annual limit is $20,500 for 2022.
-However, those who are 50 years of age or older are allowed to contribute an extra $6,500 each year.
+The annual limit is $23,000 for 2024.
+However, those who are 50 years of age or older are allowed to contribute an extra $7,500 each year.

 Also, you will eventually be taxed on the money in your traditional 401(k) account when you finally distribute the funds.
-The withdrawals will be included in your overall taxable income for the year that you make the withdrawl.
+The withdrawals will be included in your overall taxable income for the year that you make the withdrawal.
 The idea is that by the time you withdraw funds during retirement you will be in a lower income tax bracket since you will not be working to earn income.
 Therefore, the funds distributed from the traditional 401(k) account will be taxed at a lower rate.

 Roth 401(k)